lenerd/au-syssec-e21-exercises/06_transport_layer_security/readme.md

 $ sudo sysctl -w net.ipv4.conf.all.send_redirects=0
 ```

 We will run `mitmproxy` in the VM to be able to perform some processing of the captured traffic.
-First, configure the `iptables` firewall to send all HTTP traffic captured at port 8000 in the VM to ports `80` and `443` under control of `mitmproxy`:
+First, configure the `iptables` firewall to send all HTTP traffic captured at ports `80` and `443` in the VM to port `8080` under control of `mitmproxy`:

 ```
 $ sudo iptables -A FORWARD --in-interface <interface> -j ACCEPT